 - Take a ton of screenshots/recordings of what you’re experiencing.

-- Get a screenshot of the remaining data in your package to support your request for refund.
+- Get a screenshot of the remaining data in your package to support your request for a refund.

 - Reference the terms and conditions on this page (particularly section 6) in your communication with the customer service rep.